maximilianperl/maximilianperl.github.io/_pages/about.md

 I am a PhD student at the University of Duisburg-Essen and the Research Training Group Regional Disparities and Economic Policy.

 My primary research interests are in labor and urban economics.
-Currently, I study heterogeneity in wage growth across local labor markets.
+In my current research I study the heterogeneity in wage growth across local labor markets.
+I have also worked on the political consequences of the spanish flu.

 I received a master's in economics in 2020 from the Paris School of Economics, and a master's in economics in 2019 from the University of Mannheim.
 I obtained my bachelor's in economics from the Lancaster University.